Tampa 2 Defense In Football Explained

 If you liked learning about the Tampa 2 Defense, we recommend you check out our Ultimate Football Guide.
 It will help you increase your football IQ so watching games on Sunday is much easier!

 Why spend hours on Google and YouTube trying to learn football yourself?
-We’ve created a simple guide that will make you the smartest person in the room.
+We’ve created a simple guide to make you the smartest person in the room.

 The Tampa 2 coverage is a well-balanced zone coverage defense, allowing teams to be even in the run fits and spaced out proportionality to defend the passing game.
 It is a great compliment to teams who are quarters teams, and their base is the quarters’ defense.